Reasons why people on lower-incomes vote for Nigel Farage / Reform

 Many c/Conservatives experience an empathy gap or parochial empathy: they only take an interest in an issue if it is personally relevant.

-A lower level of education can be associated with “authoritarian personality” - a disposition to treat authority figures with unquestioning respect.
+A lower level of education can be associated with “authoritarian personality” - a disposition to treat charismatic authority figures with unquestioning respect.

 A number of very rich people want less regulation for their businesses, smaller gov and more cryptocurrency, so will fund extensive ongoing propaganda to persuade voters to choose parties such as Reform.